Pay & Entitlements

 37 U.S.C. § 405 · DoD FMR Vol. 7A, Chapter 68

 OCONUS COLA is computed as a location-specific index applied to the member's "spendable income" — a portion of pay defined in DoD FMR Vol. 7A that varies with grade, years of service, and dependency status.
-The index reflects costs for goods and services at the OCONUS location versus the CONUS baseline; the exchange-rate component is updated continuously.
+The index reflects costs for goods and services at the OCONUS location versus the CONUS baseline; the exchange-rate component is reviewed and adjusted as frequently as twice monthly.

 DoD FMR Vol. 7A, Chapter 68